miku/waste/README.md

  ╚══╝╚══╝ ╚═╝  ╚═╝╚══════╝   ╚═╝   ╚══════╝

-Welcome to waste - your premium "cat as a service" provider.
+Welcome to waste - your friendly "cat as a service" provider.

 This server accepts HTTP requests and will copy the request body into a container, run the "cat" command on the input and stream the output back to